Pharmaceutical Cytotoxicity Testing

 This test is not recommended for very low or very high density material.
 Very low density material will float in the cell growth media and very high density material has the potential to damage the cells when the sample is placed on top of them.
 For low and high density material the Agarose Overlay (Agarose Diffusion) method is preferred.

-The MTT assay is a qualitative cytotoxicity assay that uses a dye called 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (abbreviated to MTT).
+The MTT assay is a quantitative cytotoxicity assay that uses a dye called 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (abbreviated to MTT).
 MTT is a yellow water soluble chemical that is cleaved by mitochondrial succinate dehydrogenase to form formazan which is violet color.
 This reaction will only occur in health living cells.
 Mitochondrial succinate dehydrogenase will not cleave MTT if the cell is dead.

 The MTT assay is performed using an extract of the test article.
 The extract is added to the L-929 mouse fibroblasts at four different concentrations, undiluted, 1:2, 1:4, and 1:10.
 After 24 hours, MTT is added to the cells and the presence of violet formazan can be analyzed using a plate reader.
 The samples are compared to controls to determine the percentage of viable cells.